CMDR-WARD/WDED_NAME_GENERATOR/README.md

 **Tips:**

 * Not all words can be found.
 If you can't find them for a long time, I suggest trying another word.
-* You can try searching for the words you want on the map.
+* Try searching for the words you want on the map.
 If there are sites with that name, they will most likely be refreshed and appear.
 * This method is not as good as a custom name costing 5000 arx.
 If you can afford 5000 arx, it is recommended to use the normal in-game method.

 ---